csegames/CSE-UI/README.md

 ## Private Registry

 This project requires that you install and build npm packages from a private NPM registry.
-The registry is found at http://registry.camelotunchained.com:4873. .npmrc files are included with each project so no setup is needed if you are just installing and building this project.
-If you are going to publish packages, talk to @codecorsair to get a user account set up on our registry.
+The registry is found at http://registry.camelotunchained.com:4873. .npmrc files are included alongside each npm project.json file so no setup is needed if you are just installing and building this project.
+If you are going to publish packages, talk to [@codecorsair](https://github.com/codecorsair) to get a user account set up on our registry.